 Adverse Reactions to Monitor for While Transitioning Food

+You should be able to tell when your dog is sick.
 A few adverse reactions that you should be mindful of when transitioning your dog to a new food include GI symptoms as well as reactions that can occur with their skin.
 Just like with humans, if a certain food disagrees with a dog’s system, they could react by vomiting or having diarrhea, or potentially breaking out in hives or becoming incredibly itchy.

 Your dog is your best friend, and you want to make sure you’re doing everything you can to ensure they live a long, healthy life with you.
 Providing them with a balanced, healthy diet that their body agrees with is one of the most important steps in making that happen for them.